BuildForSDGCohort2/Team-212-groupa-frontendreact/README.md

 }
 ```

-Here we`ve created the auth reducer which will be responsible for changing the user authentication state.
+Here we've created the auth reducer which will be responsible for changing the user authentication state.
 A reducer, usually has two important parameters, _initial state_ and _action._
-We have also import constant types that we haven't created yet.
+We have also imported constant types that we haven't created yet.
 Lets go to our _types.js_ file and add them.

-\*src/types/Types.js
+*src/types/Types.js*

 ```javascript
 export const LOGIN_SUCCESS = "LOGIN_SUCCESS";